opensafely-core/r-docker/DEVELOPERS.md

 In v1, we currently build a lot of packages, so an initial build on a fresh checkout can take a long time (e.g. an hour).
-However, to alleviate this, the v1/Dockerfile is carefully designed to use local buildkit cache, so subequent rebuilds should be very fast.
+However, to alleviate this, the v1/Dockerfile is carefully designed to use local buildkit cache, so subsequent rebuilds should be very fast.

 In v2, where possible we install binary R packages for Linux from the Posit Public Package Manager (PPPM).
 And we use the pak package to install packages.
 This has several advantages including parallel downloads of packages.
 Therefore, building the v2 image only takes approx. 5 minutes, which is orders of magnitude faster than building the v1 image.